bellodox/trucker-wiki-content/Continuous-Deployment.md

 Once your `push` was successful, you should be able to access your application using a browser of your choice which means your are ready to setup Travis or Jenkins.

-## Continuous Deployment with github and Travis CI
+## Continuous Deployment with Github and Travis CI

 Go to your local app directory and create a `.travis.yml` file.
 At the moment, paste the following content.
 We’ll add some more information, later using the `travis` gem.